Description

 - Baseline heart rate measurement

-- Periodic heart rate monitoring
+- Periodic heart rate tracking

-- Cardiovascular assessment if significant increase
+- Heart assessment if major increase

 - Consider dose reduction if heart rate >100 bpm at rest